BorisNaydenov/Analysis-of-Tax-Data-using-Tableau-and-Alteryx/README.md

 We also created, on short notice, a dashboard using Tableau.

-Tables are often used in tax/accounting  as they are suitable for reporting whereas bar charts or maps make a more visual impression and show distribution.
-In our case among countries and customers.
+Tables are often used in tax and accounting (or auditing)  as they are suitable for reporting.
+Bar charts or maps make a more visual impression and show distribution.
+In our case - among countries and customers.
 This dashboard relies heavily on tables because tax codes are essential to make sense out of the data.